Mrs. Jamie Guerra

 It also supports service learning as projects are planned to benefit the students, the teachers, and the community.

-Young Astronauts is a tuition-based after- school science enrichment program for fourth and fifth grade students.
+Young Astronauts is an after-school science enrichment program for fourth and fifth grade students.
 The topic changes each year, and all lessons and activities focus on building student interest and understanding in the area of space science.